AriPerkkio/eslint-remote-tester/README.md

     /** Optional boolean flag used to set CI mode. process.env.CI is used when not set. */
     CI: false,

+    /** Optional boolean flag used to enable caching of cloned repositories.
+For CI's it's ideal to disable caching.
+Defauls to true. */
+    cache: true,

     /**
      * Optional callback invoked once scan is complete.
      *